- 1/4 cup miniature semisweet chocolate chips

 - Dash ground cinnamon

 - 3 tablespoons butter

 - In a small bowl, combine chocolate chips and brown sugar; set aside.
 In a small bowl, beat the flour, eggs, cream, nutmeg and cinnamon until smooth.

-- Place butter in a 9-in. pie plate.
-Heat at 425° for 4-6 minutes or until melted.
-Pour batter into hot pie plate.
+- Place butter in a 9-in. pie plate or an 8-in. cast iron skillet.
+Heat at 425° for 4 minutes or until melted.
+Pour batter into hot pie plate or skillet.
 Sprinkle with chocolate chip mixture.
-Bake for 15-20 minutes or until top edges are golden brown.
+Bake for 13-15 minutes or until top edges are golden brown.
 Serve immediately with syrup and butter if desired.
 Yield: 4 servings.